This section contains answers to common questions customers ask when getting started with a Web site.

 If you sign up for a brand new domain name, it usually starts working in less than an hour.
 Transfers of existing domain names can take several days.

-To create your Web site, you'll need to design the Web pages and "publish" them onto our servers.
+To create a website without using WordPress, you'll need to design the Web pages and "publish" them onto our servers.

-You can use Microsoft FrontPage or an FTP program to publish your Web site files.
+You can use an FTP program to publish your website files if you aren't using WordPress.

 In some cases, we can transfer your existing Web pages.

-When you upload a new page, the change takes effect immediately.
-However, you may need to refresh the page in your Web browser to see it.
+When you change a Web page, the change takes effect immediately.
+However, you may need to clear your Web browser's cache to see it.

 As long as your video or audio file doesn't require a special "streaming media server", it will work with our servers.